rfabbri/diffgeom2pose/README.md

-This code estimates where a picture was taken, giving a single pair of 3D local geometry structure (differential geometry) and its projection in the 2D image.
+This code estimates where a picture was taken, giving a single pair of 3D local geometry structure (differential geometry) and its projection in a 2D image.
 Two particular cases are common
 1. A pair of 3D-2D of SIFT features (the 3D is just the SIFT center with reconstructed 3D SIFT orientation from two other images)
 2. A pair of 3D-2D point correspondences, where the points belong to curves (e.g., 2D-3D edgels, corners, or junctions)

+The algorithm, P2PT is like P3P but uses only two features (each with a direction).
 This solves a local pose problem which can be integrated along curves to provide a more global estimate or a matching algorithm.

+A journal version is available at: https://ieeexplore.ieee.org/document/9057738

+Camera Pose Estimation Using Curve Differential Geometry, IEEE Transactions on Pattern Analysis and Machine Intelligence - PAMI, 2020, Ricardo Fabbri, Peter J.
+Giblin and Benjamin Kimia.

 This is an improvement over the research code originally written for the paper: